Russia's anti-doping chief says he expected WADA suspension proposal

 ALSO READ

-U.N. top court to rule on jurisdiction in Ukraine vs Russia dispute
+UPDATE 1-U.N. top court rejects Moscow's call to block Ukraine vs Russia case

+UPDATE 2-In Ukraine victory, top U.N. court rejects Moscow's bid to block case